HabaAndrei/Portal_finance_react/README.md

 Each page has its own functionality and is divided into two parts: `Primul.js` + the respective page.
 - **Primul.js**
    It is designed to provide information about the user through the function "getDataAboutUser" and to search for the desired symbol with the function "actualizamInput".

    You can customize your profile by adding a profile picture, this is possible with the function "selectamFila".
 You can do this because I store the photo on my private server.
    This page is important because you can navigate to every page according to preferences.

-   Most importantly, you can change the project's language, the language is stored in the application context, it is called: 'ApplicationContextLanguage'.
+   Most importantly, you can change the project's language, the language is stored in the application context, it is called: 'ContextLimbaAplicatiei'.
 I store the text for the language in a separate database.

    Another important aspect is that the user is also a context in the application and is called: `const [user, setUser] = React.useContext(ContextUser);`

 - **diverse.js**
    This page full of code is very interesting.
   Through the function "reconectare", I try to reconnect to the server (where it provides prices directly for the entire application) with increasing seconds, increasing seconds are not directly equal to the offer and a variety of random seconds.
   I implemented this to not abuse the server and give it a breather, so it doesn't crash again.

    The function "trimitemArraySubscribe" sends the stocks that the user has on the page at that moment.
 I filter this because it's good for the site's performance, not to give it 7 thousand prices per second, I only give the ones the user is interested in, this seems ingenious to me and I'm convinced it helped a lot with performance.

    The function 'trimitemEroareaInNode' helps us send errors the client encounters to the server where a team can take care of seeing the error and resolving it or giving suggestions to the client.

 - **LineChart.js**
+-
    In this page, I return a chart for prices which I import on every page where I need a chart.
 Mostly I use it on pages where I need a chart with instant prices per second.
   I m using Lightweight Charts.

 - **Notificare.js**
    In this code page, I receive important financial news through a WebSocket connection.
   This notification will appear on every page, but if you click on it, you can view it better.

 - **Portofoliu.js**
    In this segment, the user can buy or sell, see the history, but especially statistics on their actions.
    Functions like "cumpara" (which checks and doesn't allow transactions if you don't have money, if you don't have money it gives you a warning), "sell" (a function with which you sell, I cannot make the sale if the quantity is not entered correctly), "addMoney" (adds virtual money to the user's account).

 ## Screenshots